LoginWebinar/loginwebinar-standard/README.md

 ### Installing

 * How/where to download your program
-* Any modifications needed to be made to files/folders
+* Modifications needed to be made to files/folders

 ### Downloading the Installation

-* How to run the program
+* Fresh Installation of Ubuntu (24.04) or other Debian based linx server edition
-* Step-by-step bullets
+* Use a tunneling service such as Cloudflare Zero-trust tunnel or Tailscale Funnel

 ```
 cd \